-What is end stage renal failure in patients with diabetes?
+What is end stage kidney failure in patients with diabetes?

-How is kidney failure treated in diabetic patients?
+How is kidney failure treated in people with diabetes?

-Can a patient with diabetes have a kidney transplant?
+Can a person with diabetes have a kidney transplant?

 Yes.
 Once you get a new kidney, you may need a higher dose of insulin.
 Your appetite will improve so your new kidney will break down insulin better than your injured one.
 You will use steroids to keep your body from rejecting your new kidney.
 If your new kidney fails, dialysis treatment can be started while you wait for another kidney.
-To learn more about kidney transplant click here.
+Learn more about kidney transplant.

 What about pancreas transplants?